Jake Rooney: Derby County

 Rooney returned to action in a 2024–25 pre-season friendly against Matlock Town on 12 July 2024.
 However just a week later in a pre-season training camp in Spain, Rooney picked up another knee injury which is expected to rule him out for the first four months of the season.

 After a two-year absence; Rooney appeared for the first team on 12 August 2025, in Derby's EFL Cup match at West Bromwich Albion.

 Rooney was linked with either a loan move or permanent move away from The Rams during the 2025 summer transfer window.
 On 1 September 2025, Rooney would complete a deadline-day loan move to EFL League One outfit Barnsley for one year.
 At Barnsley, he linked up with former team-mates David McGoldrick as well as Conor Hourihane, who is the current Barnsley manager.
+After making seven appearances for Barnsley, with only of these being in the league Rooney's loan was terminated on 1 January 2026.

+On 30 January 2026, Rooney joined National League club Boston United on loan for the remainder of the season.
+A day later, Rooney made his Boston United debut in a 2–1 win at Boreham Wood.
+On 14 February 2026, Rooney scored his first goals for Boston United and in senior football when he netted twice in a 6–3 win at Scunthorpe United.
+Rooney played 16 times for Boston United during his loan spell, scoring three goals.

+On 15 May 2026, it was announced that Rooney would leave Derby County upon the expiry of his contract in June 2026, he played 23 times for the club during a four-year spell.

+Boston United

+On 23 July 2026 Rooney signed for Boston United on a permanent deal.